When you’re craving the comfort of lasagna, try this meat-free version, loaded with colorful roasted vegetables and savory cheese.

 You know what’s interesting?
 Many of them were so tailored to specific clients’ tastes — whether vegetarian, gluten-free, fish-free and sometimes vegetable-free — they weren’t necessarily dishes I’d made at home for my own family.
 We were missing out!

-Vegetable lasagna is a nice twist on a family-favorite dinner — minus the meat but delicious all the same.
+Roasted vegetable lasagna is a nice twist on a family-favorite dinner — minus the meat and still delicious.

 This roasted vegetable lasagna was a recipe I made on repeat for one of my vegetarian clients, and now I can say that I know why she liked it so much — it’s beautifully loaded with colorful vegetables, satisfying and comforting all at once.